A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 These scenarios can result in “surprise balance billing,” which could be frustrating and costly for patients — particularly in cases where their insurance simply doesn’t cover out-of-network care at all, and the provider “balance bills” the entire bill (under the ACA, the zero-coverage approach was not allowed for emergency care, but was allowed when out-of-network providers perform services at an in-network facility).

-For several years, states had been working to address this issue, but state laws don’t apply to self-insured health plans — which account for the majority of employer-sponsored coverage — and some states haven’t yet tackled the issue.
+For several years, states had been working to address this issue, but state laws don’t apply to self-insured health plans — which account for the majority of employer-sponsored coverage1 — and some states haven’t yet tackled the issue.
 This is why federal legislation to protect from surprise balance billing was necessary.

 How does the No Surprises Act protect people from surprise balance billing?